thomergil/gopro-map-sync/README.md

 * https://github.com/JuanIrache/gopro-telemetry (code that runs https://goprotelemetryextractor.com/free/), a tool similar to `gopro2gpx`, but not suitable for this project because it does not work correctly for TimeWarp'd footage.

 * [GPX Editor](https://apps.apple.com/nl/app/gpx-editor/id924782627?mt=12), a tool to manipulate GPX files for Mac.
-I don't love it, but it does the job.I
+I don't love it, but it does the job.